 Julie is responsible for leading strategic growth and tactical operations of the service lines across the health system which includes: an academic medical center, medical college practice, community hospital division and an employed community physician practice.
 Julie promotes the safety, health and quality of service for patients while guiding the creation and growth of the designated service line programs.

 Julie began her career as a physical therapist at the Veterans Administration Medical Center in Milwaukee.
 She received a bachelor of arts in psychology from the University of Nebraska, a bachelor of science in physical therapy from the University of Nebraska Medical Center and a master’s degree in human kinetics from the University of Wisconsin-Milwaukee.
 Julie is a member of the American College of Health Care Executives.

 Senior Vice President of Ancillary Services

 Jim Klauck is vice president of Froedtert Health Ancillary Services, reporting to Froedtert Health Chief Operating Officer Dennis Pollard.

 Formerly the director of Pharmacy Services at Froedtert Hospital, Jim assumed the role of vice president for Froedtert Heatlh Supply Chain Services in 2007, was named vice president of Ancillary Services in 2013 and promoted to senior vice president in 2016.
 He led the system consolidation effort in Supply Chain and followed that with the integration of system-wide Pharmacy operations.
-Jim has also played a key role in the organization and leadership of our value-based cost structure initiative.
-Since November, he has also provided interim executive oversight for Froedtert Health Imaging Services.
+Jim has also played a key role in the organization and leadership of Froedtert & the Medical College's value-based care initiative across the health system.

 Vice President of Employer Services